calzonelover/CMS_DC_ANOMALY/data/README.md

 # Offline (PromptReco)
-* pp collisions, 2016 data, PromptReco, JetHT
+* pp collisions, PromptReco (currently 2018 data, but we also provide the tools for access 2016 data)
 * Each lumisection (datapoint) contains
   * 39 histogram of physics quantity e.g. JetPt, JetEta, JetPhi, etc.
   * Represent one histogram with 7 numbers